New species of mpox discovered in Congo's biggest outbreak that may spread more easily - ExBulletin

 New species of mpox discovered in Congo's biggest outbreak that may spread more easily

-Congo, Kinshasa — Congo is struggling to contain its largest mpox outbreak, and scientists say a new strain of the disease detected in a mining town could spread more easily among the population. .
+KINSHASA, Congo (AP) — Congo struggles to contain its biggest disaster yet Mpox Scientists say a new disease detected in a mining town could spread more easily among people.

 More than 4,500 suspected smallpox cases and nearly 300 deaths have been reported in Congo since January, according to the World Health Organization, nearly tripling the number from the same period last year.
 Congo recently declared a health emergency over the nationwide outbreak.